MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-authorization.md

 ### Authentication on Azure Stack

-To carry our authentication on Azure Stack, you also need the following variables.
+To authenticate on Azure Stack, you need to set the following variables:

 | Environment variable | Description  |
 |----------------------|--------------|